 If you’re moving across country with pets, you’re sure to be worried about how your pet will react to the move.
 Is there anything you can do to make things easier?

 Yes!
-To learn how to transport a dog across country, or a cat, keep reading to learn how to make the move as stress-free as possible.
+To learn how to transport a dog across country, or a cat, check out this useful advice to learn how to make the move as stress-free as possible.

 Talk to Your Vet

 The first step in planning to transport a dog is to speak to your vet.
 They are experts in animal health and can help you plan the move in a way that will be easiest for your pet.

 Different pets have different needs and tolerances for stress, so an honest conversation with your vet will help you make a plan.

 If you’re concerned that the move will cause your pet a huge amount of stress, the vet can prescribe medication that will help your pet feel calm and more relaxed during the move.
 Often, long-distance moves mean your pets will need to remain in a crate for long hours, so medicine can help them get through the process easier.